The time it takes to understand a dream can be much longer than it takes to have it.

 Dreams as messages

-Mostly, dreams are messages from yourself to yourself.
+Mostly, dreams are messages from yourself to yourself; from your subconscious to your conscious mind.
 If we’re open-minded and honest, we’ll acknowledge dreams sometimes can feature messages from the other side.
 If we’re trying to maintain an objective scientific outlook, we can’t say what or who (because we can’t measure or see what we can’t touch), but we can make informed guesses about it.
 We always have to use our ability to reason as best we can.
 To do this well, we have to be as detached as possible to this most intimate phenomena.

 As in the physical world, just because someone tells you something doesn’t make it true.
 Yet, when it comes to truth or lies, sometimes the listener is guilty of muddling the message because they hear what they want to hear.